JohnCode1/HomeLab/Guide/ServerMonitoring/README.md

    sudo apt install prometheus-node-exporter
    ```

-3. Verify that the service is running.
+3. Verify that the service is running. cntrl^c to exit.

    ```
    sudo systemctl status prometheus-node-exporter